There are a large number of

 - @radix{from;to;value}

-- Radix conversion.
 The first two arguments must be decimal integers.
-The
+The third argument is

-third argument is interpreted as a number whose base is specified by the first
+interpreted as a number whose base is specified by the first argument.

-argument.
-The result value is that number represented in the base specified by
+The result value is that number represented in the base specified by the

-hexadecimal output, upper case letters are used for the digits greater than 9.
+For hexadecimal output, upper-case letters are used for the digits

 The following group of functions take two arguments; the first must be a

-greater than the number, then it is returned unchanged.
-Otherwise, the returned
+string is greater than the number, then it is returned unchanged.

 - @left{length;string}

-- Left-justify the string, padding with spaces to the designated length.
-For
+Left-justify the string, padding with spaces to the designated length.

-no spaces.
-If you want long values to be truncated, you can use:
+with no spaces.
+If you want long values to be truncated, you can

 @left{length;@substring{0;length;string}}